-THE tires crunched slowly into the sand and came to a halt.
-The man behind the wheel of the red Ford truck peered out of his open window, to a memory that sat quietly at the base of the rich green, grassy hill.
+HE tires crunched slowly into the sand and came to a halt.
+The man behind the wheel of the red Ford truck peered out of the open window to gaze on a memory that sat quietly at the base of the rich green, grassy hill.
 The sun shone over a white farmhouse, comfortably nestled inside the ranch.
 To its left was a red barn, smaller than he remembered.
 A paddock enclosed with white post and board fencing sat in front.
-The dirt road, on which he’d stopped, meandered down the right side of the aged property, appearing and disappearing through the lush, green trees.
-Nothing had really changed, it seemed, although the life within its boundaries no longer existed, and both time and neglect had left their weary mark.
+The dirt road on which he’d stopped meandered down the right side of the aged property, appearing and disappearing through the lush, green trees.
+Nothing had really changed, it seemed, although no one lived within its boundaries any longer, and both time and neglect had left their weary mark.

 “Is that really necessary, Miss Martindale?”
-Denise Ratchet asked, even though she knew this was coming when she’d received the call that morning.
-She had to admit that having these children was not as easy as she’d originally anticipated.
+Denise Ratchet asked, even though she had known this was coming when she’d received the call that morning.
+She had to admit that caring for these children was not as easy as she’d originally anticipated.
 Her plan had been to have more.

 “We cannot have the distraction.
 He fights with everyone.”

-“Well, what do you suppose I do with him during the day?”
 She leaned forward in her chair.
+“Well, what do you propose I do with him during the day?”

 “I’m sorry.”
 Miss Martindale collected her papers and straightened them with a sigh.
 “Maybe it would be best to meet with his case worker, or contact the state department and see if they can help you.
 I have a school to run, and I cannot do that when your son—”